choria-io/website/blog/content/post/2020/03/26/nats_patterns_4.md

 title: "NATS Messaging - Part 4"
 date: 2020-03-26T09:00:00+01:00
 tags: ["nats", "development", "architecture"]
-draft: true
+draft: false
 ---

-Previously we used the `nats` utility to explore the various patterns of messaging in NATS, today we'll write a bit of code, and in the following few posts, we'll expand this code to show how to scale it up and make it resilient.
+[Previously](https://choria.io/blog/post/2020/03/25/nats_patterns_3/) we used the `nats` utility to explore the various patterns of messaging in NATS, today we'll write a bit of code, and in the following few posts, we'll expand this code to show how to scale it up and make it resilient.

 We'll write a tool that tails a log file and publishes it over NATS to a receiver that writes it to a file.
 The intent is that several nodes use this log file Publisher and a central node consume and saves the data to a file per Publisher with log rotation in the central node.